 4. Don’t drink from the tap.

-At my AirBNB condo used in Aug 2017, there was a separate tap at the sink,marked “Drinking water”.
-I’m extra precautious about this, so I’ll even boil the water from that Drinking-Water tap first before drinking.
-My friend currently lives in Bangkok, in a condo at Thonglor, and her condo unit doesn’t come with this filtered water, so she has to buy mineral water all the time.
+At my AirBNB condo used in Aug 2017, there was a separate tap at the sink, marked “Drinking water”.
+I’m extra cautious about this, so I’ll even boil the water from that Drinking-Water tap first before drinking.
+I have another friend who currently lives in Bangkok, in a condo at Thonglor, and her condo unit doesn’t come with this filtered water, so she has to buy mineral water all the time.

 I did use the tap water for washing mugs and crockery, brushing teeth, washing face, washing hands before putting on contact lens.
 Nothing bad happened.

 5. Watch out for pickpockets, especially at crowded places.

 As with all cities that you’re travelling to, exercise due caution when it comes to protecting valuables.
 Don’t put your wallet or money at easy-to-reach spots.
 Don’t put all your money in one place.
 If you’re walking next to the road, put your sling bag on the opposite side, so that someone can’t snatch it while whizzing past on the road.
 Better still, sling it across your body.

 One time (also years ago), at Chatuchak, my friend and I were looking at products when she experienced someone trying to unzip her handbag.
 The pickpocket didn’t succeed, thankfully.
 Always stay alert!

 Taxi-drivers or ‘helpful strangers’ will tell you that the night market/attraction you’re going is closed at the moment, and suggest somewhere else that they can take you.
 When in doubt, Google is your best friend!

 Also, do due research for the popular ‘attractions’, or you might get duped into paying a lot of money for offerings at Erawan Shrine, just for an example.

 7. Know what to expect when you go for massages.